urbantrout/docs/en/templating/variables/elementcriteriamodel.md

 - [`craft.tags`](/en/templating/querying-elements/craft-tags.md)
 - [`craft.users`](/en/templating/querying-elements/craft-users.md)

-Those aren’t the only ways you’ll interact with ElementCriteriaModel objects, though.
+Those aren’t the only ways you’ll interact with ElementCriteria Model objects, though.
 They’re actually used all over the place.
 Here are two examples:

 * Calling a relational field (e.g. an [Assets](/en/assets-fields.md) field) from an element will give you an ElementCriteriaModel with its [`relatedTo`](/en/relations.md#the-relatedTo-param) parameter pre-populated.